Free Case Evaluation

 At Team Law, our skilled defense lawyers have a proven track record of representing clients accused of assault and threat crimes.
 Our lawyers bring more than 60 years’ combined experience to the table.
 We know what it takes to successfully handle your case—both inside and outside the courtroom.

-If Your Being Charged With An Assault & Threat Crime And Have Questions?
+Being Charged With An Assault Or Threat Crime And Have Questions?
 We Can Help, Tell Us What Happened.

 Allegations involving violence and threats of violence must be taken seriously.
 The first step to protecting your future is contacting an experienced criminal defense lawyer.
 Prosecutors often try to “overcharge” when it comes to assault and threat crimes—meaning that they may charge you with multiple offenses or a more serious crime than warranted given the circumstances.
 Our lawyers examine all of the facts to build a strong, smart defense to make sure your rights are protected.